 On November 4, 2009, effective September 30, 2009, the Company entered into a Consent, Waiver and First Loan Modification Agreement with SVB, which amended, among other things, the financial covenants in the Agreement.
 On March 26, 2010, the Company entered into a Waiver and Second Loan Modification Agreement with SVB, which amended, among other things, the financial covenants in the Agreement and waived a compliance violation which occurred during February 2010.
+On August 3, 2010, the Company entered into a debt commitment letter with SVB, which increased the Company's borrowing capacity under the revolving loan facility by expanding our total availability, eliminating the Term Loan reserve, adding a sublimit for an Export-Import Bank Loan and Security Agreement in connection with the Company's foreign accounts receivable and inventory, and added a sublimit secured by a portion of the Company's domestic inventory.

-As of March 31, 2010, the Company had no borrowings under its revolving credit facility and borrowing availability of \$1,668,512.
-Also as of March 31, 2010, the Company had \$4,513,889 outstanding under its term loan, which includes \$2,166,667 classified as current maturities of long-term debt.
-The Warrant was recorded as a discount on long-term debt at its intrinsic value and is being amortized over the term of the loan.
-For the three month period ended March 31, 2010, amortization expense related to the Warrant totaled \$53,607.
-The effective interest rate on borrowings under the term loan, including amortization of the Warrant and debt issuance costs, is 15.2%.
-The Company had an outstanding letter of credit of \$250,000, issued to its corporate credit card program provider, as of March 31, 2010.
-The letter of credit expires on July 31, 2010.
+As of June 30, 2010, the Company had no borrowings under its revolving credit facility and borrowing availability of \$1,946,289.
+Also as of June 30, 2010, the Company had \$3,972,222 outstanding under its term loan, which includes \$2,166,667 classified as current maturities of long-term debt.
+The Warrant was recorded as a discount on long-term debt at its relative fair value and is being amortized over the term of the loan.
+For the three months ended June 30, 2010 and 2009, amortization expense related to the debt discount totaled \$48,996 and \$44,657, respectively.
+For the six months ended June 30, 2010 and 2009, amortization expense related to the debt discount totaled \$102,602 and \$44,657, respectively.
+The effective interest rate on borrowings under the term loan, including amortization of the debt discount and debt issuance costs, is 15.2%.
+The Company had an outstanding letter of credit of \$250,000, issued to its corporate credit card program provider, as of June 30, 2010.
+The letter of credit's expiration date was July 31, 2010.
+During July 2010, the letter of credit was renewed and expires on July 31, 2011.

-As of March 31, 2010 the Company had capital leases for computer equipment that expire at various terms through 2013.
+As of June 30, 2010 the Company had capital leases for computer equipment that expire at various terms through 2013.
 The cost of the assets under lease was \$207,847.
 These assets are depreciated over the estimated useful life of the asset, which equals the term of the lease.
-Accumulated amortization on the capital leases was \$96,017 at March 31, 2010.
+Accumulated amortization on the capital leases was \$109,816 at June 30, 2010.

-Maturities on long-term debt (gross of the discount on long-term debt), including capital lease obligations are as follows:
+Maturities on long-term debt (gross of the discount on long-term debt), including capital lease obligations, are as follows: